ivan-sincek/ios-penetration-testing-cheat-sheet/README.md

 Make sure you are logged in to iTunes for Sideloadly to work.

-Follow [cfw iOS Guide](https://ios.cfw.guide/installing-trollstore-trollstar) to install TrollStore on your mobile device.
+Follow [cfw iOS Guide](https://ios.cfw.guide/installing-trollstore-trollstar) to install TrollStore on your iOS device.

 Once you have sideloaded the IPA, enable the now-visible developer mode in `Settings -> Privacy & Security -> Developer Mode`.